HarshadRanganathan/ireland-immigration-board/docs/irp.md

 ### Travel

-#### **I had sent my Passport and IRP for renewal.
+#### **I have applied for my IRP renewal.
 Now, I have a family emergency and need to travel ASAP.
 Can I get my IRP renewed immediately?**

 **Option 1:**

-Send an email to burghquayregoffice@justice.ie stating your emergency.
+Send an email to immigrationsupport@justice.ie with subject line `Flight Booked for Travel`.

-In case of no response, directly approach the Burgh Quay Office.
-You will have to convince the guards to be able to enter the office.
-Afterwards, you can get your passport back for immediate travel.
+You should submit proof of travel, for example your flight booking and the reason for the emergency.

+They will respond and process your application.

 **Option 2:**